zephyrproject-rtos/zephyr/boards/arduino/zero/doc/index.rst

 Supported Features
 ==================

-The arduino_zero board configuration supports the following hardware
+The arduino_zero/samd21g18a board configuration supports the following hardware
 features:

 +-----------+------------+------------------------------------------+